Perilipin-1: Human perilipin

-Murine Perilipin
+Murine perilipin

-Unlike its human orthologous it is composed by 517 amino acids in the primary structure of which several regions can be identified.
-Three moderately hydrophobic sequences (H1, H2, H3) of 18 rem (243-260 aa), 23 rem (320-332 aa) and 16 rem (349-364 aa) can be identified in the centre of the protein, as well as an acidic region of 28 residues where both glutamic and aspartic acids add up to 19 of them.
-Five sequences 18 residues long that could form amphipathic β-pleated sheets -according to a prediction made through LOCATE program- are found between aa 111 and 182.
 Serines occupying positions 81, 222, 276, 433, 492 and 517 act as phosphorylation sites -numbered from 1 to 6- for PKA, as well as several other threonines and serines which add up to 27 phosphorylation sites.

 Function

 Perilipin is a protein that coats lipid droplets (LDs) in adipocytes, the fat-storing cells in adipose tissue.
 In fact, PLIN1 is greatly expressed in white adipocytes.

 It controls adipocyte lipid metabolism.
 It handles essential functions in the regulation of basal and hormonally stimulated lipolysis and also rises the formation of large LDs which implies an increase in the synthesis of triglycerides.

 In humans, Perilipin A is the most abundant protein associated with the adipocyte LDs and lower PLIN1 expression is related with higher rates of lipolysis.

 Under basal conditions, Perilipin acts as a protective coating of LDs from the body's natural lipases, such as hormone-sensitive lipase (HSL) and adipose triglyceride lipase (ATGL), which break triglycerides into glycerol and free fatty acids for use in lipid metabolism.

 In times of energy deficit, Perilipin is hyperphosphorylated by PKA following β-adrenergic receptor activation.
 Phosphorylated perilipin changes conformation, exposing the stored lipids to hormone-sensitive lipase-mediated lipolysis.